maliMirkec/personal-website/site/articles/tips-on-learning-web-development.md

 You might want to make a list or a plan or a schedule to avoid wasting time as much as possible.
 A simple schedule or Trello board could help you focus on getting there, especially if you set up deadlines for yourself.

-> {cldnry kaleidico-26MJGnCM0Wc-unsplash_a6gj75.jpg "A whiteboard with project structure." %}
+{% cldnry "kaleidico-26MJGnCM0Wc-unsplash_a6gj75" "A whiteboard with project structure." %}

 <small>_Image Credit: [Kaleidico on Unsplash](https://unsplash.com/photos/26MJGnCM0Wc)_</small>